 By Greg Schleppenbach

 Editor’s note.
 This appeared at Life Issues Forum.
-The Life Issues Forum is a bi-weekly column by the staff of the USCCB’s Pro-Life Secretariat.
+Greg Schleppenbach is the Associate Director of the Secretariat of Pro-Life Activities of the United States Conference of Catholic Bishops.